Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 in where K is a product of eigenvalue energy after binary search, in which the necessary for efficient Categorization, and allows for mapping continous eigenvalue outputs to discrete bins, in technical term, necessary for calculating an efficient index in which a necessary eigenvalue maintains a stable energy in which order of covariance, categorized to int scalar to efficiently be used for eigenvalue ratio for later equations.

 2. AME Equations (Abstract Modelling Error):
-   AME is a fundamental equations needed for calculating further Abstraction error given the magnitude and the gradient of the input, further modelling a neccessary error given the complexity of input samples. its a necessary component given to calculate a subtract of 1.0 from AME, given AME Range 0 -> 1.0.
+   AME is a fundamental equations needed for calculating further Abstraction error given the magnitude and the gradient of the input, derived and inspired from KL divergence. further modelling a neccessary error given the complexity of input samples. its a necessary component given to calculate efficient distributed complexity.

    Code Form:
 ```
     def AME_Encoder(self, x):